 Wireless charging is available and Apple says it’s faster than last years’ models, but the iPhones are still seriously upstaged by Samsung in this regard.
 Wired charging, however, is on par with the competition.

-As expected, the new iPhones feature mobile imaging is at its finest.
+As expected, the iPhone XS and iPhone XS Max feature mobile imaging is at its finest.
 At first glance, the camera is very similar to its predecessor, the iPhone X, offering Dual 12MP cameras on the rear (an f/2.4 telephoto lens and an f/1.8 wide-angle lens) and a 7MP front-facing camera.
 Like the previous model, XS also captures 4K video at 24 frames per second, 30 fps, or 60 fps and includes image stabilization for less shaky recordings.
 But, beneath the surface, the XS comes with many improvements over its older sibling.

 For example, pixel size has been increased to boost sensitivity to light – meaning you’re going to get better photos in low light situations.
 The True Tone flash that impressed so many is better than ever here, with even more accurate color reproduction.
 XS’s front-facing True Depth camera got an upgrade, too, with a twice-as-fast processor and increased lens aperture of f/2.2.
 Along with the improved Bionic A12 chip, you can expect a much faster camera that gives you even better control when it comes to post-production.